ispacowanguitar/card-games/README.md

 # card-games

-This is a collection of card games written to run in the terminal.
+This is a collection of card games designed to run in the terminal.